 There is very little risk of complications from testing your blood with a home blood sugar monitor.

-The American Diabetes Association (ADA) recommends that you stay within the following blood sugar level ranges.
-But, depending on your health, you and your doctor may set a different range for you.
+The American Diabetes Association (ADA) recommends that you stay within the following blood glucose level ranges.footnote 1 But depending on your health, you and your doctor may set a different range for you.

 Author: Healthwise StaffMedical Review: E. Gregory Thompson MD - Internal MedicineKathleen Romito MD - Family MedicineAdam Husney MD - Family MedicineAlan C. Dalkin MD - Endocrinology